The managed clipping playbook 2026, 6 blocks anchored on CPQV

 Raw output: 3,085 clips shipped, 3.1M raw views generated, 1.19M qualified views after audit-ledger gates ran (38% pass rate, 62% gate-failed).
 Of the 1.19M qualified views, the per-clip median was 386 qualified views, the top-decile clip was 4,200 qualified views, and the bottom-decile clip was 12 qualified views (mostly clips that failed brand-safety on the source platform's distribution).
 The cohort produced 27 paying subs at $50 per month, generating $1,290 in MRR against a $90 production cost basis, blended CPQV $0.003.

 The 62% gate-failure rate is the most important number in the cohort.
 Most clipping conversations treat raw views as the deliverable; the FORKOFF audit-ledger treats qualified views as the deliverable.
 The 62% that failed the gate fell into four reason-coded buckets: geo mismatch against ICP (41% of failures), watch-time below threshold (28% of failures), brand-safety policy violation (16% of failures), traffic-validity failure indicating bot or compromised pipeline (15% of failures).
+The traffic-validity bucket is itself a 3-layer stack covered in detail at the FORKOFF bot detection write-up, where network, behavioral, and reconciliation signals separate real cohort views from data-center proxies and pod-farming bursts.
 The reason-coded breakdown is what makes the audit ledger billable on a CPQV contract; without per-view reason codes, the cost-per-view denominator is unauditable and the contract collapses to a retainer.

 13-day clipping cohort outcomes, FORKOFF Clipping Ledger 2026